 I settled on using two 13-1/2 by 5 by 2 for each amplifier.
 One for the power supply and the other for the amplifier.
 See the chassis layout below.

 Three months after testing the amplifier with the Hammond output transformer I tried it with the product of a new player on the tube transformer stage, Edcor.
 You can't order from their web site but they do have a toll-free order number.
+This transformer also has a primary impedance of 3400 ohms.

 In order to check for repeatability I fired up the same amplifier with the Hammond transformer and measured its distortion again.
 This time I got 1% at 50 watts and 1000 cycles.
 I had gotten 2% before but it isn't exactly the same circuit.
 When I tested the ultra linear configuration I had to connect 100 ohm resistors in series with each screen grid to suppress oscillation.
 I left them in when going back to the conventional pentode connection.
 Can 100 ohm resistors in series with each screen grid really cut the distortion in half?
 It is negative feedback.
 When the control grid is positive going, the plate and screen current both increase and the screen grid voltage will decrease slightly.
 The increase in plate current won't be as large as it would have been if the screen voltage had not changed.